 As an additional experiment, he then brewed the coffee under the same conditions but using standard bottled water.
 However, high levels of bicarbonate in that particular brand killed the aromas and affected the taste of the brew.

 In other words, water matters.
-But it isn’t always easy to select the best water.
+But it isn’t always easy to select the best kind.

 Coffee extraction with tap water.
 Credit: Fernando Pocasangre